jafaryor/algorithms-and-data-structures/src/readme.md

 When the `i`-th operation is a `TABLE-DELETE()` and `α_i-1 ≥ 1/2`, the amortized cost is also bounded above by a constant.

-In summary, since the amortized cost of each operation is bounded above bya constant, the actual time for any sequence of `n` operations on a dynamic table is `O(n)`.
+In summary, since the amortized cost of each operation is bounded above by a constant, the actual time for any sequence of `n` operations on a dynamic table is `O(n)`.

 ### Reduction